JSheare/TGF_and_glow_search_program/README.md

   - lxml

 # **Instructions for Use:**
-First, open a command line and navigate to the directory where all the .py files are located.
+To install the program, run the following pip command in the command line:

+    pip install tgf_search@git+https://github.com/JSheare/TGF_and_glow_search_program

 ## **Using the GUI (Preferred):**
-In the command line, type the following command:
+In the command line, enter the following command:

-    python3 searchGUI.py
+    tgf-search

-Note that if you are running the program on Windows you may need to replace 'python3' with 'python'.
-This command will open the program's graphical user interface.
+This will open the program's graphical user interface.

 To start a search, enter the first date in your search range in the entry box labeled 'Date One'.